-This section provides information about custody, residency, and parenting time in Kansas.
+Information about custody, residency, and parenting time in Kansas.

 State-specific information about abduction prevention orders, which can be used as a tool in trying to prevent parental kidnapping.
-For additional general information about parental kidnapping, which could be relevant to Kansas residents, click on General Parental Kidnapping Information below.
+For additional general information about parental kidnapping, which could be relevant to Kansas residents, click on the General Parental Kidnapping Information below.

 General information (not state-specific) about the basic steps to get a divorce.